savjisuraj4/Android-Stop-Watch/README.md

 # Android-Stop-Watch

-This is the Android Application created as a task for Android developement internship in Oasis Infobyte👍
+This is the Android Application created as a task for Android development  internship in Oasis Infobyte👍